-NADA History and AcuDetox
+NADA Acudetox History

 NADA had its beginnings after a young psychiatrist, in New York’s South Bronx, read of the work of a Hong Kong neurosurgen Dr. Wen.